gnuhow/ansible_examples/README.md

-Here are some ansible examples.
+Here is an example of creating users and groups in ansible with ssh pub keys.